 Required Vote.
 A plurality of the votes of holders of shares represented at the Annual Meeting, in person or by proxy and entitled to vote is required for the election of directors.
-The affirmative vote of holders of a majority of shares represented at the Annual Meeting, in person or by proxy and entitled to vote is required for the ratification of the Board's selection of Ernst & Young LLP as the Company's independent accountants for the fiscal year ending December 31, 2004.
+The affirmative vote of holders of a majority of shares represented at the Annual Meeting, in person or by proxy and entitled to vote is required for the ratification of the Board's selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2005.
 Abstentions have the same effect as a vote against any proposal.
 Broker non-votes are deemed not entitled to vote and are not counted as votes for or against any proposal.

 Proxy Solicitation.
 The Company will bear the cost of solicitation, including the preparation, assembly, printing and mailing of the proxy materials.
-The Company expects to engage Georgeson Shareholder Communications, Inc. to act as proxy solicitor in connection with the Annual Meeting.

 Stockholder Communications.
 The Board of Directors has adopted a process by which stockholders may communicate with our directors.
-Any stockholder wishing to do so may call our toll-free phone number at 800-354-7197 or send an e-mail to governance@crosscountry.com.
-All such communications will be kept confidential and forwarded directly to the Board of Directors or any committee of the Board of Directors, as applicable.
+Any stockholder wishing to do so, may call our toll-free phone number at 800-354-7197 or send an e-mail to governance@crosscountry.com.
+All such communications will be kept confidential and forwarded directly to the Board of Directors or any individual director or committee of the Board of Directors, as applicable.

 Code of Ethics and Business Ethics Policy.
 Cross Country has adopted a code of ethics and a business ethics policy that applies to all of our employees, including executive officers and the Board of Directors.
-The code of ethics and business ethics policy are available at the Corporate Governance Section of our website at www.crosscountry.com.
+The code of ethics and business ethics policy are available at the Corporate Governance Section of our website at www.crosscountry.com and has been filed as an exhibit to our Form 10-K for the year ended December 31, 2004.